guy-black/teh/README.md

 - Stream editing
-  - If you have a command that regular prints something to `stdout` like `vmstat 1`, I want to pipe that command into teh and edit every block of text as I gets printed.
+  - If you have a command that regular prints something to `stdout` like `vmstat 1`, I want to pipe that command into teh and edit every block of text as it gets printed.
   - I suspect this is tricky becaue haskell does IO lazily and expects to read in all stdin before doing any computations on it.
 I've made it work when the target is Each and rm and ins are relative to the start of the line, but that's not good enough
   - If you know how to Haskell and have ideas on how to implement and could at least give me a nudge in the right direction I'd be HUGELY greatful
   - Everything else on this list I do feel like I could implement and is more of a roadmap of stuff to do when I get back around to this.